3.3.4 Review of entitlement approaching the end of the second entitlement period

 -

-make a ongoing eligibility determination.
+make an ongoing eligibility determination.

 See: Impairment assessment for SEP Review | Capacity assessment for SEP Review | Two year review